PrintDURATION: 5 days

-The UAQ is a comprehensive training programme enabling candidates to study an industry-leading drone pilot syllabus for the operation of unmanned aircraft (drones), demonstrate the required practical flying skills for safe operations and go on to develop an Operations Manual – all the steps required to make a submission to the CAA for a Permission for Commercial Operation (PfCO) as a Small Unmanned Aircraft (SUA) Operator.
-The syllabus, assessments and CAA recommendation are delivered in association with Consortiq – a leading CAA-approved National Qualified Entity (NQE) and developers of the industry’s first Ofqual-recognised drone training courses leading to a Level 3 Certificate or a Level 4 Diploma.
+The UAQ is a comprehensive training programme enabling you to study an industry-leading drone pilot syllabus for the operation of unmanned aircraft (drones), demonstrate the required practical flying skills for safe operations and go on to develop an Operations Manual – all the steps required to make a submission to the CAA for a Permission for Commercial Operation (PfCO) as a Small Unmanned Aircraft (SUA) Operator.

-You wish to begin a new career as a remote pilot in the exciting world of unmanned aviation and learn to fly drones safely in all environments and airspace.
-This course includes all the theory and flight assessments required to qualify as a remote pilot enabling you to fly on an existing Ops Manual as well a Level 3 Certificate from ProQual in the Remote Piloting of Unmanned Aircraft Systems for Commercial Operation.
+You’re interested in the many opportunities working as a remote pilot in the exciting world of unmanned aviation, and want to learn to fly drones safely in all environments and airspace.
+This course includes all the theory and flight assessments required to qualify as a remote pilot enabling you to fly on an existing Ops Manual as well as a Level 3 Certificate from ProQual in the Remote Piloting of Unmanned Aircraft Systems for Commercial Operation.

-Note: If you wish to submit an application for your own Permission for Commercial Operation (PfCO) to the CAA you can opt for the 4-day Level 4 course.
+To submit an application for your Permission for Commercial Operation (PfCO) to the CAA you must complete the remaining 2 days of the 5-day course.

 You’ve got the level 3 qualification as a drone operator, but want to improve your career options by preparing for level 4.

-This course includes all the stages required to submit your own request to the CAA for a Permission for Commercial Operation (PfCO) as well as a Level 4 Diploma from ProQual in the Remote Piloting of Unmanned Aircraft Systems for Commercial Operation.
+This part of the course includes the stages required to submit your own request to the CAA for a Permission for Commercial Operation (PfCO) as well as a Level 4 Diploma from ProQual in the Remote Piloting of Unmanned Aircraft Systems for Commercial Operation.

 There are 2 exams on day 2 – a theory exam and a flight planning exam.
 You will need to pass both exams before progressing to the practical Flight Assessment on day 3.

-Lessons our designed to cover all the material you will need for the exams.
+Training is designed to prepare you for the exams.
 You are advised to complete approximately 20 hours of pre-reading before starting the course to familiarise yourself with the language of aviation and become familiar with the referenced regulatory and legal documentation.
 This is particularly important if you have little or no previous aviation experience.

-Once you have confirmed a place on the course you will be sent a Course Study Manual and emailed an enrolment key for the online Learning Management System.
-Both resources contain all the course material as well as example questions to prepare you for the theory exam.
+Once you’ve confirmed a place on the course you will be sent a course study manual and joining instructions.
+The course material includes example questions to prepare you for the theory exam.

-Our Level 3 course is intended for people who wish to act as a remote pilot by being added to an existing Operations Manual.
+The level 3 part of the course is intended for people who want to act as a remote pilot by being added to an existing Operations Manual.
 Maybe you wish to apply for jobs with a company or organisation already flying drones or perhaps you’re looking to upskill within your organisation by joining its existing drone team.
-You will receive certificates for your theory exam and flight assessment but this course does not include access to the Ops Manual templates, Ops Manual review process or a Full Category NQE Recommendation for the issuance of a PfCO.
-If you need this, please see our 4-day Level 4 course.
+You will receive a ProQual certificate for your theory exam and flight assessment.

-Our Level 4 course is intended for people who wish to start their own drone business or operation or who will be responsible for starting the drone capability within an existing company or organisation.
-The development of an Operations Manual is an essential component of this and is required if you are applying to the CAA for a Permission for Commercial Operation (PfCO).
-On successful completion of each module, the course will include a Full Category NQE Recommendation from Consortiq enabling you to apply for your PfCO.
+The remaining part of the course is intended for people who want to start their own drone business, operation or who will be responsible for starting the drone capability within an existing organisation.
+The development of an Operations Manual is an essential component, and is required when applying to the CAA for a Permission for Commercial Operation (PfCO).
+On successful completion of each module, the course will include a full category NQE recommendation enabling you to apply for your PfCO.